gabriel-mercier/LSTM-Federated-Learning/README.md

 This project integrates **Flower**, a federated learning framework, to facilitate training across multiple clients and servers:

 - **Local Models**: Each client trains a model on their local data.
 - **Local Servers**: Aggregate models from clients within the server’s scope.
-Client 0 and 1 for Local Server 1 (LS1) and Client 2 and 3 for Local Server 2 (LS2)
 - **Global Server**: Aggregates local server models to produce a global model.

 ### Results: